 I was most recently an editor at Insider.
 I led the business division's coverage of lawyers and the legal industry and later helped oversee the justice and society team.
 I directly managed reporters and worked with them closely to develop their stories from a germ of an idea to a polished final product.

-I’m a writer, reporter and translator based in Brooklyn, NY.
-As a freelance reporter, I cover the intersections of religion, law, and gender, as well as labor & economics, with bylines at The New Republic, The Nation, The Atlantic, The Progressive, New York Magazine, Marie Claire, Rewire, Vice, Religion & Politics, Religion Dispatches, Columbia Journalism Review, PRI’s The World, and others.
-I write regularly for Bloomberg Law about gender parity and news in the legal industry.
+Before that, I was a reporter covering the intersections of religion, law, and gender, as well as labor & employment, with bylines at The New Republic, The Nation, The Atlantic, The Progressive, New York Magazine, Marie Claire, Rewire, Sojourners, Religion & Politics, Columbia Journalism Review, US News, and others.
+I also wrote regularly for Bloomberg Law about gender parity and news in the legal industry.

-I'm also a proud board member of WAM!NYC, the New York City chapter of a national non-profit dedicated to gender justice in the media.
+From 2016 to 2019, I served on the board of WAM!NYC, the New York City chapter of Women, Action & The Media, a national non-profit dedicated to gender justice in the media.